At some point, while traveling, you'll probably find yourself in a completely different city, if not country, for New Year's Eve.

 For the last few years on social media, for reasons I don't understand, I've seen posts touting Sydney, Australia as the place to be for NYE - the "first city to ring in the New Year."

+This is incorrect.
+It's time to set the record straight.
 New Zealand is one of the first countries in the world to welcome the New Year (two hours before the east coast of Australia), making it an ideal destination for party revelers.

-The country's most populous city Auckland boasts a spectacular fireworks display, with the city's Sky Tower acting as the focal point for the show.
+The country's most populous city, Auckland, boasts a spectacular fireworks display, with the Sky Tower as the focal point.
+Auckland's Waiheke Island is also a popular destination for NYE festivities, with annual events.

 Las Vegas, USA